mressler97/Tic-Tac-Toe_StrategyPattern/README.md

 The program takes two command line arguments.
 The first argument is the number of players (i.e `0` is computer vs computer, `1` is computer vs player, and `2` is player vs player).
 The second command line argument is for verbosity (i.e. `0` is no verbosity, `1` is verbosity on).
 After each game, the program will ask for user input if the strategy would like to be changed.

 If a JAR file is created, an example of the program would be as follows: `java -jar TTT.jar 0 1`.
 Otherwise compile it and run the main.java file in a favored IDE.
+A generated JAR file can found found under tags on this repository.